Small Business Innovation Research (SBIR)

 All Queensland Government agencies are invited to nominate challenges for Advance Queensland’s SBIR, an innovative procurement program which aims to solve ‘unsolvable’ government challenges by supporting innovators to research, develop and test their solutions.

-Applicants apply for a share in up to $250,000 to test the feasibility of their proposed solution, and a further $500,000 to develop a proof of concept.
-DSITI will provide up to 50% of development costs.
+Typical SBIR challenges invite applicants to apply for a share in up to $250,000 to test the feasibility of their proposed solution, and a further $500,000 to develop a proof of concept, at the discretion of the participating agency.
+The SBIR program will provide up to 50% of development costs, up to a total contribution of $375,000.

 At the end of the process, participating agencies are able to purchase successfully developed solutions.